 Marie’s 10 Winter Photography Tips

-- Snow will fool your camera’s light meter.
+4. Snow will fool your camera’s light meter.
+Setting your exposure manually is a good plan when photographing in the snow.
 If you can adjust the exposure, open it up an extra stop on a sunny, snowy day so your snow photos don’t all come out too dark.

-- Look for close-ups of natural items in the snow—winter berries, pinecones, autumn leaves and rocks all look completely different covered in snow.
+8. Look for close-ups of natural items in the snow—winter berries, pine cones, plants and rocks all look completely different covered in snow and ice.

-- Head out–carefully–after a snow or ice storm.
-Snow- and ice-covered objects, both natural and manmade make great subjects for artistic photographs.
-If necessary, consider investing in a pair of SnowTrax for the bottom of your shoes to help with your grip on the ice.
+9. Head out–carefully–after a snow or ice storm.
+Snow- and ice-covered objects, both natural and man-made make great subjects for artistic photographs.
+If necessary, consider investing in a pair of traction cleats like these for the bottom of your shoes to help with your grip on the ice.
+They aren’t expensive and they are a LOT less expensive than a trip to the emergency room.
 A slip on the ice that breaks your camera could ruin your outing, but one that breaks your arm could ruin your winter.

 Have any questions about winter photography or about anything you see here?
 Please leave your questions and feedback in the comment section below.